LoveDaisy/ice_halo_sim/cpp/README.md

   * `wavelength`, the wavelengths used during simulation.
     It is an array contains all wavelengths you want to use.
 The refractive index data is from [Refractive Index of Crystals](https://refractiveindex.info/?shelf=3d&book=crystals&page=ice).
+  * `weight`, the weights for wavelengths.
+It must have the same length with `wavelength`.

 * `max_recursion`:
 It defines the max number that a ray hits a surface during a simulation.
 If a ray hits more than this number and still doesn't leave the crystal, it will be dropped.

-* `multi_scatter`:
-It defines how to simulate multi-scattering halos.
-It has two attributes,
-  * `repeat`, defining how many times ray pass through crystals.
-If it is set to 1, then the simulation goes without any multi-scattering effects.
-In most cases, it is enough to set to 2. *NOTE:* simulation speed drammatically slow down when `repeat` increases.
-  * `probability`, defining how many rays can pass through next crystal.
-If it is set to 1.0, then *ALL* rays will be used as input for next crystal.

-  Multi-scattering is a highlight feature of this project.
-As far as I know, HaloSim cannot do this kind simulation.
-While HaloPoint handles it by a tricky workaround, and implements for only limited scenarios.

 * `data_folder`:
 It defines where output data files should be located.
 The simulation program will put data into this folder and the rendering program will read data from this folder.
 Also the rendered image will be put in this folder.

+### Simulation settings

+* `multi_scatter`:
+It is an array defining how to perform multi/single scattering.
+Each element in this array defines a single scattering process, and contains 4 properties:
+  * `crystal`: what crystal(s) are used in this scattering process.
+It is an array, filled with crystal IDs (See the section Crystal Settings).
+  * `population`: the crystal population.
+It is an array and its length must be the same with of `crystal`.
+  * `ray_path_filter`: what filter(s) are used to filter out rays.
+It is an array and its length must be the same with of `crystal`.
+The rays filtered out are not used in the next scattering process.
+    See the section Filter Settings for detail.
+  * `probability`: how many output rays are used for next scattering process.
+If it is set to 0.5, then 50% output rays are used for next scattering process.

+  Multi-scattering is a highlight feature of this project.

 ### Rendering settings